deep-security/aws-config/README.md

 There are some tools in the `tools` directory that will help you create and verify an encrypted password and an encrypted password key.

 **IMPORTANT**: Make sure that the IAM role assigned to your rule has permissions to read the S3 bucket and objects, and also to access the KMS `Decrypt` API and the key.

+**ALSO IMPORTANT**: The entire set of configuration rule parameters must be less than 256 characters when encoded as JSON.